VILLASframework/documentation/doc/controller/Protocol.md

 ## Entities {#controller-protocol-entities}

-The puporse of VILLAScontroller is the managemeng and control of simulators and other related entities.
+The puporse of VILLAScontroller is the orchestration of IC in distributed lab setups.
+This includes the following tasks:

+- managment: instantiation, deletion & discovery
+- monitoring: status?
+- control: start, stop, pause, reset, resume, shutdown

-For the purpose of routing and grouping the entities, we introduce the following categories:
+For the purpose of routing and grouping the IC, we introduce the following categories:

 - `simulator` (_implemented_)
 - `simulation` (_planned_)